cosmos/interchain-account/README.md

 make install

 # Hermes Relayer
-[Hermes](https://hermes.informal.systems/) is a Rust implementation of a relayer for the [Inter-Blockchain Communication (IBC)](https://ibcprotocol.org/) protocol.
+# [Hermes](https://hermes.informal.systems/) is a Rust implementation of a relayer for the [Inter-Blockchain Communication (IBC)](https://ibcprotocol.org/) protocol.
+#

-In order to use the hermes relayer you will need to check out a specific branch that can be used with interchain-accounts.
+# In order to use the hermes relayer you will need to check out a specific branch that can be used with interchain-accounts.
+#
+# In the variables.sh file inside /network/hermes/ replace the $HERMES_BINARY variable with a path to the hermes binary generated from the build step below.
+# You can find this in the /target/debug/ directory inside ibc-rs.

 git clone https://github.com/informalsystems/ibc-rs
-git checkout 97360a0c
+git checkout adi/ibcgo_v2
 cd relayer-cli
 cargo build

-In the variables.sh file inside /network/hermes/ replace the $HERMES_BINARY variable with a path to the hermes binary build from the previous step.
-You can find this in the /target/debug/ directory inside ibc-rs.
 # Bootstrap two local chains & create a connection using the hermes relayer
 make init